 A day is a bore without a good meme or two, I should say.
 Jokes and laughter are something that boosts up your energy and puts you into a positive frame of mind.
 It can affect us drastically both in our daily routines and at work.

 The working climate is like a big battery that needs to be re-charged sometimes, and laughter is probably the best way to do it.
 Sending funny pics to the common chat, sharing gags during phone calls or lunch breaks, or having some local jokes can save the mood, the day, and sometimes even the project.
 It is easier to fix errors grinning at someone’s wit than scowling and thinking how much everything annoys you.

 However, be careful: if you know your joke can be perceived as offensive, it is better to bite your tongue!

 №12: Enough with the work!

 Teambuilding activities are something that helps us a great deal to unwind and get to know our teammates better.
-It is good to do something more or less regularly – for example, going to play table tennis together or visiting a gym.
+It is good to do something more or less regularly – for example, going to play table tennis together or other team sports, visiting a gym, etc.

 At the same time, some less frequent activities should also play their part.
 Corporate holidays, eating out, quest rooms, paintball games, mountain hiking – whatever you can come up with would be great!
 I love it when people have some funny stories to share adventures with their colleagues – that instantly means that the group dynamic in the team is healthy.

 Aye, building good teamwork in the workplace might not be a simple thing, especially for individuals who are used to doing everything on their own.
 But with good bonds and sound inner climate, teamwork can be something more than just fine – it can be fun!
 Remember that: whatever problems you may experience, they can be easily solved with a change of attitude and approach.
 And if your agency has some issues with design approval, we have a set of solutions for you as well, so do not hesitate to contact us if need be!